Rakuten Mobile Park Miyagi: Capacity

-From its completion in 1950 until Rakuten began renovating the facility in 2004, Miyagi Stadium accommodated approximately 28,000 people.
-This relatively low capacity factored into the decision to not play the 1974 Japan Series in the Stadium.
+From the facility's completion in 1950 until Rakuten began renovating in 2004, Miyagi Stadium accommodated approximately 28,000 people.
+This relatively low capacity factored into the decision to not play any of the 1974 Japan Series games there.
 Initially, Rakuten's announced renovation design revealed that the ballpark's seating capacity was planned to be 23,000 by the start of the 2005 season and 28,000 by the following spring.
 After the two-stage renovation, however, its seating capacity was only 20,000 and 23,000, respectively.
 Almost yearly redevelopment caused the number to continually change.
 It was reduced to 22,187 in 2008 and 22,098 in 2009, but expanded to 23,026 in 2010.
 By the start of 2013, capacity was increased to 23,451 and again to 23,466 by April.
 Rakuten was cautious about rapidly expanding the stands because of the stadium's location in a public park and Sendai's population of approximately 1 million people, a relatively small market for a baseball franchise in Japan.
-Furthermore, the stadium is located in a public park subject Japan's City Park Law, an ordinance dictating how much park space can be occupied by buildings, making it difficult to freely expand the facility.
+Furthermore, its location in a public park subject Japan's City Park Law, an ordinance dictating how much park space can be occupied by buildings, made it difficult to freely expand the facility.

-After the Eagles advanced to the Second Stage of the 2009 Climax Series, NPB became concerned about Miyagi Stadium's low seating capacity.
-Compared to the other stadiums in NPB that all held at least 30,000 people, Rakuten's approximate capacity of 22,000 was significantly lower.
-Though they were eliminated in the Second Stage, if Rakuten had won and advanced to the Japan Series, NPB claimed that there would have been a ¥100 million profit difference per game held at Miyagi Stadium compared to the Sapporo Dome.
+After the Eagles advanced to the second stage of the 2009 Climax Series, NPB became concerned about Miyagi Stadium's low seating capacity.
+Compared to the other ballparks in NPB that all held at least 30,000 people, Rakuten's approximate capacity of 22,000 was significantly lower.
+Though they were eliminated in the second stage, if Rakuten had won and advanced to the Japan Series, NPB claimed that there would have been a ¥100 million profit difference per game held at Miyagi Stadium compared to the Sapporo Dome.
 This loss of profit would have not only affected Rakuten, but also the Central League team they played and NPB, as proceeds from Japan Series attendance are split among the three parties.
 NPB's concern led to some speculation that if the Eagles ever advanced to a Japan Series, the games would not be held in Miyagi Stadium.
-Instead of increasing Miyagi Stadium's seating capacity, Rakuten suggested that they could increase ticket prices to make up the difference.
+Instead of increasing the ballparks's seating capacity, Rakuten suggested that they could increase ticket prices to make up the difference.
 Team owners and NPB, however, requested that they increase capacity to at least 28,000, citing Rakuten's original pledge to do so when they were first awarded a team.